Data Sources¶

 Provider: Global Forest Watch / The Nature Conservancy / World Resources Institute

 Description: Global map of carbon accumulation potential from natural forest regrowth in forest and savanna biomes.
-The dataset estimates the rate at which carbon could be sequestered in aboveground and belowground (root) live biomass during the first thirty years of natural forest regrowth, regardless of current land cover or potential for reforestation.
-Based on a compilation of 13,112 georeferenced measurements combined with 66 environmental covariate layers in a machine learning model (random forest).
+Estimates the rate at which carbon could be sequestered in aboveground and belowground (root) live biomass during the first thirty years of natural forest regrowth.
+Based on 13,112 georeferenced measurements combined with 66 environmental covariate layers in a random forest model.

-Coverage: Global; all forest and savanna biomes (approximately 16% of global land pixels have valid data)
+Spatial: Global, forest and savanna biomes (~16% of land pixels have valid data)

 Projection: ESRI:54034 (World Cylindrical Equal Area)